 Meditation is equally beneficial to meditators of all ages.
-The advice to teachers of kindergarten teachers is applicable also to adults.
+The advice to kindergarten teachers is applicable also to adults.

 The Church Fathers were ancient and influential Christian theologians and writers who established the intellectual and doctrinal foundations of Christianity.